karmab/nuages/README.md

      to create custom types, you can go in /usr/share/nuages/portal and copy customtypes.py.sample to customtypes.py

-     api access is at /nuages/api/v1/?format=json
+     api access is at /nuages/api/v1/?format=json . it s only available for staff users

 Screenshots